mpouziotasd/Interactive-AI-based-Travel-Planner/README.md

 ## Requirements
 - Python
 - Miniconda/Anaconda (Virtual Environment)
-- pip OR python module: pip
+- pip OR python -m pip

 ## How to Run
 ```